 He is currently a student of the illustrious Javier Campines and Erica Reyna, world champions in Bachata, from Los Angeles, California.
 They’ve been teaching salsa and bachata for over 10 years and have toured the world, teaching their love for the dance.
 Their team, Clave Y Tumbao, has a satellite team here in Huntsville, led by Erick Ordonez.

 Christopher has a passion for helping others, volunteering at his church, among other things and is ecstatic to be part of helping these children realize a brighter future so that they can one day give back to this community.

 Christopher loves the art of salsa dancing and wants to become a professional teacher and instructor one day!
-This is his fourth year instructing for Stars Dancing for HEALS!
+This is his fifth year instructing for Stars Dancing for HEALS!